 The RBGE has been growing plants in glasshouses since 1713 when our first structure was built at the Trinity Physic Garden (now Waverley train Station).

 - 7 Plant Heritage collections

-25% of the accessions in RBGE's living collection are housed in the 28 glasshouses, made up of public display glasshouses and 'back-up' glasshouses for research, quarantine, and propagation.
 Since over 80% of the world's flora occurs in warm temperate and tropical parts of the world, the glasshouses offer the environments for a rich, diverse collection of plants limited only by the space available.

 There are 27 heated glasshouse zones at the RBGE, covering over 2 acres of glass and holding 47% of all the species in RBGE's Living Collections.
 While the primary function of the living collection is to support our research, it also fulfils a valuable conservation and educational role, be this formal education of our Science and Horticultural Students or the life long learning of our many visitors.